Hosea Hudson: Activities with the Communist Party

-Struggle for Voting Rights
+Struggle for voting rights

-In May of 1944, Hudson, as a member of the Labour and Industrial Committee, attended a conference to discuss Black voting rights.
+In May 1944, Hudson, as a member of the Labour and Industrial Committee, attended a conference to discuss Black voting rights.
 As a result of this meeting, the Negro Democratic Non-Partisan Voters League was formed and decided that Black people needed to work within their communities for the right to vote.
 Then, on a Sunday in Birmingham, the Committee of Industrial Union (CIO) met with two potential candidates, but neglected to invite the only two Black men in the organization.
 Therefore, at the next meeting, Hudson announced that he would not encourage the Black members of his local union, which was about 590 members, to vote for their candidate.

 While encouraging those in his community to vote, he began to influence veterans, especially those who fought against Hitler.
 It was during this time that Hudson started to build momentum.
 The Federal Bureau of Investigation noticed that Hudson was receiving attention and the FBI began to feel threatened.
 Due to this, the FBI launched investigations on the leaders of Hudson's platform and labeled them as dangerous.
 The FBI investigation influenced the Ku Klux Klan to launch attacks on Black communities that supported Black youth.
 The attacks did not stop with the terrorist group.
 Attacks would also come from leaders in politics.
 Said political leaders include the Director of CIO, the CIO state president, and the District Director of Steel Union.